 Some of us may have worked in lower trust or what some may call ‘political’ environments.
 People often expend unnecessary energy in the wrong areas.
 Also, those environments tend to stifle open communication among teams.
 We believe that the best ideas can come from anywhere.
 Consequently, it is incumbent upon our organization to ensure processes amplify and encourage the sharing of information.

 A great example is how information our team gathers from customers finds its way into our product prioritization process.
 The bulk of our team is talking with our customers every day.
-Harnessing and channeling insights from these conversations is foundational to our strategy especially given how quickly the product management space evolves.
+Harnessing insights from these conversations is foundational to our strategy especially given how quickly the product management space evolves.

 Trust, or a lack thereof, is something we know product managers often grapple with internally.
 Often, they feel frustrated conveying to stakeholders how and why things need prioritization.
 Ultimately, we see our role at ProductPlan as helping our customers instill greater trust within their own organization.

 “It feels like my input is valued here.
 We work hard, but we love the work we’re doing because we know it’s positively impacting on ourselves, our customers, and the world.” – Sierra Newell – Marketing

 “I know when I come in, I can be my authentic self.
 I’m welcomed and valued for that.
 I can walk in the door and don’t have to be a different person.
 I can be who I am, and everyone respects and values me at ProductPlan.
 I can flourish and be happy and fulfilled because I can be myself at the end of the day. – Damon Navo – Customer Success